 Always make sure that the floors and counters are free of crumbs and clean.
 You should vacuum on a regular basis and get rid of garbage.
 Focus on the bathrooms and kitchens including those under sinks and appliances.

 Brown recluse spiders love to spin webs in places like attics, closets, basements, and crawl spaces.
 Just like other kinds of spiders, the brown recluse is usually discovered inside cardboard boxes along shoes and clothing that are rarely used as well as window moldings.
 These spiders bite and inject venom that could be dangerous to the health of humans.

 Raccoons are found in the country’s wooded eastern area.
 This kind of wild animal enters houses through chimneys and attics trying to look for a denning site.
 Racoons are one of the major hosts of rabies in the country.

-Your trashcans and recycling bins must be placed areas like an outhouse and locked shed.
-In case the trashcan are kept outdoors, make sure that you use lids that are animal proof.
+Your trashcans and recycling bins must be placed in areas like an outhouse and locked shed.
+In case the trashcan is kept outdoors, make sure that you use lids that are animal-proof.
 Check the outside of your house for access points like a broken vent cover.
 Fix any loose shingles and sidings.
 You should also consider the installation of a cap or mesh cover over chimneys as well as other exposed openings to prevent entry.
 Additionally, always keep nearby tree branches trimmed back from your home.